noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 Rational{Int64}
 ```

-And with `::` it is possible to explicitly specify the type of a value / variable:
+And with `::` it is possible to explicitly specify the type of a value or variable:
 ```julia-repl
 julia> 10.0::Float64
 10.0